 Save by using a currency exchange specialist instead of your bank

 Consider using the services of a currency exchange specialist to change your Canadian dollars to US dollars instead of your bank; they are just as safe, much cheaper and more convenient to use.
 Banks generally include a 2.5% or higher fee in the exchange rate they charge you.
 Using a currency exchange specialist like KnightsbridgeFX.com can get you an exchange rate up to 2% better than your bank, that can add up to a lot of money!
 Using a currency exchange specialist is easy and requires no changes to your existing banking relationships.
-In fact, your currency exchange can be done both electronically or conveniently at the bank branch, whichever works best for you.
+In fact, your currency exchange in Belle River can be done both electronically or conveniently at the bank branch, whichever works best for you.
 Take a look at our specialized snowbird currency exchange service.

 Set-up a US bank account